 Disney’s new Guardians of the Galaxy ride at EPCOT is one of the most highly anticipated attractions to open at the Orlando theme parks in years.
-The Marvel-themed roller coaster, called Guardians of the Galaxy: Cosmic Rewind, is set to debut at EPCOT on May 27, and guests are in for a thrilling, action-packed, musical adventure with the Guardians’ motley crew.
+With the Marvel-themed roller coaster, called Guardians of the Galaxy: Cosmic Rewind, guests enjoy a thrilling, action-packed, musical adventure with the Guardians’ motley crew.
 The coaster is one of the largest fully enclosed coasters in the world and features the first reverse launch for a roller coaster at Walt Disney World.

-After getting the chance to experience the attraction for myself in a media preview, I can honestly say there’s nothing else like it at any theme park I’ve ever been to.
+After getting the chance to experience the attraction for myself, I can honestly say there’s nothing else like it at any theme park I’ve ever been to.
 Here’s everything you need to know about the Guardians of the Galaxy ride at EPCOT.

 ULTIMATE GUIDE: Everything You Need to Know About Disney Genie and Genie+

 Before You Board the the Guardians of the Galaxy Ride at EPCOT